Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What should I know about cancellations and returns?

-Because these are often custom made-to-order pieces, changes or cancellations are typically limited after the first 24 hours, and returns on custom-ordered products aren’t accepted.
+Because these pieces are often custom made-to-order, changes or cancellations are typically limited after the first 24 hours, and custom-ordered products are not usually returnable.

 Previous post